eddiefu1/alloy-connectivity-demo/README.md

 A complete demonstration of Alloy's Connectivity API showcasing **OAuth authentication flows** and **data synchronization (read and write operations)** with Notion.
 This project uses both the **REST API** and **Node.js SDK** to interact with Alloy's Connectivity API.

+## 📋 What This Application Does

+This application demonstrates how to integrate with **Alloy Automation's Connectivity API** to:

+1. **Connect Integrations via OAuth 2.0**:
+   - Initiate OAuth flows programmatically
+   - Handle OAuth callbacks
+   - Create authenticated connections with third-party services (e.g., Notion)
+   - Manage connection lifecycle

+2. **Synchronize Data**:
+   - **Read operations**: Fetch data from connected integrations (e.g., read pages from Notion)
+   - **Write operations**: Create new data in connected integrations (e.g., create pages in Notion)
+   - **Update operations**: Modify existing data (e.g., update Notion pages)

+3. **Manage Connections**:
+   - List all connections
+   - Check connection status
+   - Use existing connections
+   - Handle connection errors gracefully

+### Key Features

+- ✅ **Complete OAuth 2.0 Flow**: Full implementation of OAuth authentication with Alloy
+- ✅ **REST API Integration**: Direct API calls to Alloy's Connectivity API
+- ✅ **Node.js SDK Support**: Uses Alloy's official SDK for simplified integration
+- ✅ **Web Interface**: User-friendly HTML interface for connecting integrations
+- ✅ **Diagnostics Tools**: Comprehensive debugging and diagnostic endpoints
+- ✅ **Error Handling**: Robust error handling with helpful error messages
+- ✅ **Connection Management**: Tools to list, check, and manage connections
+- ✅ **Production Ready**: Configured for production environment with proper security

+### Use Cases

+- **Integration Development**: Learn how to integrate Alloy's Connectivity API into your applications
+- **OAuth Implementation**: Understand how to implement OAuth flows with Alloy
+- **Data Synchronization**: See how to read and write data through Alloy's API
+- **Connection Management**: Learn how to manage and monitor connections
+- **Error Handling**: See best practices for handling OAuth and API errors

 ## 🎯 Requirements Met

 This demo fulfills all requirements: